alexdevdavis/ad-games/README.md

 ## Description

-Built with React, AD Games is an interface developed to interact with the [AD Games back-end API](https://github.com/alexdevdavis/ad-games) built in Node.j, and serves to demonstrate simple CRUD project functionality.
+Built with React, AD Games is an interface developed to interact with the [AD Games back-end API](https://github.com/alexdevdavis/ad-games) built in Node.js, and serves to demonstrate simple CRUD project functionality.

 ## To run the AD Games app locally (requires Node version 17 or later),